 - Progesterone effects: An odorless, heavier, thick, whitish, or yellowish mucus discharge might be one of your earliest signs you are pregnant.
 This thick, sticky, or gummy mucus is caused by progesterone.
 It goes on to form the mucus plug in your cervical canal, which will last until close to the onset of your labor.
 When does the mucus plug form?
 When you first become pregnant.

 - Estrogen effects: As your pregnancy progresses during the first trimester, you might have a heavier mucus discharge.
 Estrogen increases the amount of mucus the inner lining of your cervix (endocervix) makes.
 The effect of estrogen also makes your cervical mucus feel wet and slippery, and it can look clear, milky white, creamy, or yellowish.

 Some women have a large amount of mucus starting in the first trimester.
 Known as leukorrhea, your mucus will be heavier, more watery or runny, and look white or creamy.
-This type of abundant mucus:
+This type of abundant mucus during pregnancy:

-- Is a common effect of estrogen on cervical mucus in pregnancy
+- Is a common effect of estrogen on cervical mucus in early pregnancy

 - Occurs when estrogen causes the layer of cells lining the endocervical canal to turn outward partially to face your vagina (ectropion).
 In this position, the cells are stimulated to make a greater quantity of mucus.